cyclotruc/gitingest/README.md

 Contributions are welcome!

-Gitingest aims to be friendly for first time contributors, with a simple python and html codebase.
+GitIngest aims to be friendly for first time contributors, with a simple python and html codebase.
 If you need any help while working with the code, reach out to us on [discord](https://discord.com/invite/zerRaGK9EC)

 ### Ways to contribute